BRCA1 antibody | MS13

 - Fusion Partners

-- Spleen cells from immunised mice were fused with cells of the mouse NS1 myeloma cell line.
+- Spleen cells from immunized mice were fused with cells of the mouse NS1 myeloma cell line.

 - Entrez Gene